 Interest rate risk describes the Fund's exposure to changes in the general level of interest rates.
-Interest rate risk arises when the Fund invests in interest-bearing financial assets such as cash and utilizes financial liabilities.
-In respect of cash balances and financial liabilities, the Fund's interest income and expense are positively correlated to interest rates in that rising interest rates increase both interest income and expense while the reverse is true in a declining interest rate environment.
+Interest rate risk arises when the Fund invests in interest-bearing financial assets such as cash and utilizes financial liabilities such as loan payable.
+In respect of cash balances and loan payable, the Fund's interest income and expense are positively correlated to interest rates in that rising interest rates increase both interest income and expense while the reverse is true in a declining interest rate environment.
 The Fund has not hedged its exposure to interest rate movements.
 The Fund seeks to mitigate this risk through active management, which involves analysis of economic indicators to forecast Canadian and global interest rates.
-The Fund is exposed to interest rate risk through the following financial instrument:
+The Fund is exposed to interest rate risk through the following financial instruments: